ORNL/ARCADE/Connectors/Cpp/README.md

 ```shell
 ./bin/zmq-client
 ```
+You should see values updating in both shells.

 ## ZMQ server with DataBroker and Simulink
 To run the simple Python example using the zmq-srv instead of the ZMQ python script, ensure input.json is in co-sim mode and using Simulink as the executable.